Acting upon Imagination: when to trust imagined trajectories in model based reinforcement learning: The Promise of Imagination

 \section{The Promise of Imagination}

-Generating predicted trajectories is an essential part of the entire process.
-However, the quality of predicted states within those trajectories may vary a lot and it will highly depend on the complexity of the problem as well as the number of steps in the future.
-Quality is a very crucial part as having \textit{reliable} predicted trajectories would omit the need to frequently regenerate them.
-This section will introduce the basic definitions and discuss the quality of generated trajectories.
-It will also briefly examine various parts of trajectories on which our proposed methods will rely on.
+Generating trajectories is an essential part of the entire process.
+The predicted states within those trajectories may have a high variance and their quality will depend on the complexity of the environment as well as the number of steps in the future, H. Estimation and online update of uncertainty is needed to determine if a trajectory is reliable.
+We contend that when predicted trajectories are \textit{reliable} it is not necessary to frequently replan them.